WayScience/cell-health-data/3.preprocess-features/README.md

 ## Step 2: Define File/Folder paths

-Inside the notebook [preprocess-features.ipynb](preprocess-features.ipynb), the variables `features_output_dir` and `original_index_csv_path` need to be changed the reflect the paths of the features output directory and original index.csv file from the DeepProfiler project.
+Inside the notebook [preprocess-features.ipynb](preprocess-features.ipynb), the variables `DP_project_path` and `output_path` need to be changed the reflect the paths of the DeepProfiler project to load features/metadata from and the desired save location for normalized features output.
-`output_path` needs to be changed to reflect the desired output directory for the normalized data.
 We used an external harddrive and therefore needed to use specific paths.

 ## Step 3: Preprocess Cell Health Features